Google Shopping Ads: Everything You Need to Know

 "Enter a URL or upload a file" window

-Your products will then be added to the Google Merchant Center automatically.
+Your products will now appear in the Google Merchant Center.

 Step 4: Create and Launch Your Google Shopping Ads Campaign

-Now that you’ve uploaded your products to the Google Merchant Center, you can move on to creating your Google Shopping ads campaign.
+Once you’ve uploaded your products to the Google Merchant Center, you can set up your Google Shopping ads campaign.

-To do this, you’ll need a Google Ads account.
-If you don’t have one, you can create it here.
+To begin, you need a Google Ads account.
+If you don’t have one, create it here.

-Once you create an account and log in for the first time, you’ll be presented with Google Ads’ default onboarding flow.
-To speed things up, click on the “Switch to Expert Mode” link.
+After creating an account and logging in for the first time, you’ll see the default Google Ads onboarding flow.
+To speed up the process, click the “Switch to Expert Mode” link.

 "Let's get started!
 Set up your campaign quickly by linking accounts" window in Google Ads

-On the next page, select “Sales” as the campaign objective.
+On the next screen, choose “Sales” as your campaign objective.

 "Sales" selected under "Choose your objective" section

-Google Ads will then prompt you to choose a campaign type.
-Click on the “Shopping” option.
+Google Ads will ask you to select a campaign type.
+Click the “Shopping” option.

 "Shopping" selected under "Select a campaign type" section